Originally Published July, 2018. Updated August, 2019.

 Again, I believe you can address this in two different ways.
 First, you can do this yourself.
 This is possible if you have experience developing such a specification.
 We see many clients who approach us with a “defined” specification already.
 However, those specifications may not always be comprehensive enough to base a budget or timeframe on.

 The other way to complete a specification is via the discovery process that I referred to earlier.
-Many agencies will now start client engagements with a process that involves a general consulting engagement to help define scope and a specification for the upcoming project.
+Many agencies will now start client engagements with a process that involves a general consulting engagement to help define the scope and a specification for the upcoming project.

 Obviously, we are biased in that we recommend hiring an agency for this type of work.
 But it isn’t based on the fact that we are trying to sell more business.
 It’s simply based on the fact that agencies complete many discovery projects per year, which positions them to be more experienced at this task as opposed to internal resources who may have never done this type of work before, or if they have, just once or twice.